-In addition to hip dips, hip divots and violin hips are inward curves on the sides of the body that occur right below each hip bone.
-Other names for hip dips are hip divots and violin hips. so the question here can hip dips go away with exercise.
+In addition to hip dips, hip divots, and violin hips are inward curves on the sides of the body that occur right below each hip bone.
+Other names for hip dips are hip divots and violin hips.
+So the question here can hip drops go away with exercise?

 It's possible that up until lately, you had never heard of hip dips or even considered that they may be an issue.
 Hip dips, on the other hand, have been added to the list of so-called "flaws" that supposedly need to be fixed as beauty standards continue to reach new, unachievable levels.
-Having hip dips is natural, and you shouldn't try to get rid of them.
-Despite the recent surge in interest in hip dip removal, this is not feasible.
+Hip dips are natural, and you shouldn't try eliminating them, and this is not feasible despite the recent surge in interest in hip dip removal.
 Hip dips are influenced mainly by your genetics and build, which are fixed characteristics that are hard to change.
 In this article, you'll learn everything you need to know about hip dips, including the factors contributing to their development and a list of exercises for developing strong and healthy hips.

 Your hip dips are indents or depressions that develop naturally outside your upper thighs, right below your hip bone.
 They are located in the area where your thigh meets your hip.

 In specific individuals, the skin in this region is attached to the greater trochanter of the femur in a more closely knit manner, which results in indentations.
 Hip dips are a natural feature of the anatomy of the human body and might seem different in different people.
 Hip dips can be pronounced for certain people, giving the appearance of significant depression in the hip area.
 Others may not pay as much attention to them.

 The composition of the bones in your pelvis and femur will determine whether or not you are aware of them.
 Increased muscle mass and attention to how fat is distributed throughout the body may also improve their physical appearance.

 Most of the time, hip dips are caused by your bone architecture, which is mainly controlled by your genes.